Ehmmah256/Ehmmah256/README.md

-- 👋 Hi, I’m Ema
+- 👋 Hi, I’m Emma.
-- 👀 I’m interested in Database development and Machine Learning.
-- 🌱 I’m currently learning kali linux, c,c++, mySQL and python programming languages.
+- 👨🏿‍💻IT professional with expertise in Database Dev't, Data Mgt., Computer Networking, Data Security and Software Dev't.
-- 💞️ I’m looking to collaborate on cyber security and penetration testing.
+- 🤝I’m looking to collaborate.
-- 📫 How to reach me, whatsapp @+256753748665, facebook Emmanuel Onoria(Ema), twitter @ema_onoria
+- 📫 How to reach me, whatsapp @+256753748665/ 78511866, facebook Emmanuel Onoria(TechGuy), twitter @ema_onoria

 <!---
 Ehmmah256/Ehmmah256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.